parthipa36/PySpark_practice_assignment/README.md

     e.
 List occupation under each group
     f.
 How many show per group of year and occupation

 I have added my solutions in IPynb file in this repository.
+The dataset "ocp_data.tsv" is also uploaded in this repository.